view arthurs seat from braid hills

 The view of Edinburgh from Calton Hill is perhaps the most recognised image of Edinburgh.

-Castle Rock is perhaps the most famous hill in Edinburgh as it is the home of Edinburgh Castle*.
+Castle Rock is perhaps the most famous hill in Edinburgh as it is the home of Edinburgh Castle (view tours/entry on Get Your Guide).
 However, most may be surprised to learn that this is also one of the seven hills – I certainly was!

 The volcanic Castle Rock is actually the plug of an extinct volcano.
 Much of the sedimentary rock surrounding the volcanic rock has fallen away, leaving the black basalt exposed.